Applying for Small Loans Online vs In-PersonPublished on October 27, 2022 by Daniel Azzoli

 While we can’t make this choice for you, we’ll lay the cards on the table.
 By the end of it, you may better understand how an online loan or line of credit works, so you’re more informed about your options.

 Just as online grocery shopping and streaming services have exploded in popularity over the past 10 years, so too has online lending.

 FinTech, which is a combination of the terms – “Financial” and “Technology” – refers to digital-only lending companies.
-This industry has grown to take 49.4 percent of the share of unsecured personal loan originations.
-That’s up from 22.4 percent over the past four years according to a recent Experian study.
+These have been a part of a growing industry.

 What is an Online Lender?